roytang/roytang/README.md

 Latest notes:

 - [Dec.
+29, 2022, 10:28 p.m.](https://roytang.net/2022/12/letterboxd-review-330319397/): Maybe a little bit self-indulgent but I really enjoyed this one.
+A lot of the dialogue and banter was great and I like how the plot wrapped around itself.
+Hugh Grant here is the least Hugh Grant-like I&#x27;ve ever seen him.
+- [Dec.
 29, 2022, 7:50 p.m.](https://roytang.net/2022/12/1608430214186663937/): testing: @home @search @explore @notifications @messages [19:51] lol interesting, only home resolves to an actual profile.
 (None of these profiles can be viewed via Twitter web because they are used as URL paths)
 - [Dec.
-29, 2022, 2:28 p.m.](https://roytang.net/2022/12/letterboxd-review-330319397/): Maybe a little bit self-indulgent but I really enjoyed this one.
-A lot of the dialogue and banter was great and I like how the plot wrapped around itself.
-Hugh Grant here is the least Hugh Grant-like I&#x27;ve ever seen him.
-- [Dec.
 28, 2022, 6:57 p.m.](https://roytang.net/2022/12/a3bbd841f397fea5dc6c969ff4acc7bf/): Someone gave me a Son Goku, he looks so happy!
 (And maybe needs a Kintoun Cloud)
 - [Dec.
+28, 2022, 7:26 a.m.](https://roytang.net/2022/12/letterboxd-review-329402655/): An ok whodunnit with 1.5 likeable leads, though trying to compare itself to Agathe Christie is a bad idea as the mystery here is nowhere near as clever.
+This is the first time I&#x27;ve seen Saoirse Ronan in anything.
+- [Dec.
 28, 2022, 7:15 a.m.](https://roytang.net/2022/12/109588179043520670/): @alwirtes thank you for the support!
-- [Dec.
-28, 2022, 7:13 a.m.](https://roytang.net/2022/12/4795d020d965b07c782e42ce88e0d717/): As expected, problems plague first hours of SIM registration - https://www.philstar.com/headlines/2022/12/27/2233582/expected-problems-plague-first-hours-sim-registration No one is surprised.
-Also, I don&#x27;t understand why so many people are excited to comply with the registration, it&#x27;s not like it benefits you personally or directly.
-If I had to register, it would be at the last possible moment.

 [View all notes](https://roytang.net/notes)